What is the Beast from the East?

 As a result of this effect, the weather is significantly worse than normally experienced bringing disruption (and danger) to the people of the UK and surrounding countries.
-It can, and did cause a lot of problems in the UK with frozen water pipes and, then water leaks in properties from freezing pipes
+At times like this, disaster restoration companies are busy as it can, and did cause a lot of problems in the UK with frozen water pipes and, then water leaks in properties from freezing pipes

 As we said the Phrase is often associated with the 2018 storm but, it’s likely that future storms will be given the same name.
 In fact, some people have already mentioned…

 - ‘Beast from the East 2’

 - ‘Beast from the East 2022’

 - ‘Mini Beast from the East’ – you get the point!